debrice/oxford/readme.md

 This allows an instant matching instead of using costly permutations O(n!). see the [DictionaryEntry init](https://github.com/debrice/oxford/blob/master/oxford/models.py#L11) and [dictionary get_anagrams](https://github.com/debrice/oxford/blob/master/oxford/dictionary.py#L22) for more details.

-I've decided to use SQL-Alchemy as it offesr more options on the storage medium (postgres, mysql, sqlite).
+I've decided to use SQL-Alchemy as it offers more options on the storage medium (postgres, mysql, sqlite).
 Relational databases are a better storage strategy for the current use (word lookup) than Elastic Search (expensive "index all" behavior).